nerdoc/uberspace-tools/README.md

 # uberspace-tools

-This is a small repository to automate often-needed tasks on more than one Uberspace accounts.
+This is a small repository to automate often-needed tasks on more than one Uberspace account.

 * setting up a mailfilter config on an Uberspace server.
 * renewing LetsEncrypt certificates